-MGMIHS is among the preeminent universities of the country and strives to provide and sustain high quality in teaching, research and patient care.
-The University is committed to creativity, innovation, and excellence in every sphere of its working.
-The education system including the curriculum and practical training is so designed that tomorrow’s doctors and medical scientists posses well-developed clinical skills and attitudes necessary to provide the best evidence-based patient care to each and every individual and particularly to those of lower socio-economic status following ethical practices.
-Today, the University offers professional degree courses in MBBS, MD, MS, M.Sc. and Ph.D., which are recognized by respective councils & UGC guidelines.
+MGMIHS is among the preeminent universities of the country and strives to provide and sustain high quality in teaching, research, and patient care.
+The University is committed to creativity, innovation, and excellence in every sphere of its work.
+The education system including the curriculum and practical training is so designed that tomorrow’s doctors and medical scientists possess well-developed clinical skills and attitudes necessary to provide the best evidence-based patient care to each and every individual and particularly to those of lower socioeconomic status following ethical practices.
+Today, the University offers professional degree courses in MBBS, MD, DM, MS, MCh, M.Sc., Ph.D., and others which are recognized by respective councils & UGC guidelines.
 Clinical training is imparted in the University’s own hospitals including rural hospitals.
 It has over 1800 medical and nonmedical faculty and consultants who are involved in teaching as well as research programmes of national relevance.
-Approximately 300 students graduate from the University each year.
+More than 500 students have graduate and postgraduate from the University every year.

-Increasing allocation of funds for research, numbers of research publications in peer reviewed journals, participation of faculty and students in national and international conferences, and organization of workshops to enhance skills of technical human resource are testimony to this.
+Increasing allocation of funds for research, numbers of research publications in peer-reviewed journals, participation of faculty and students in national and international conferences, and organization of workshops to enhance skills of technical human resources are testimony to this.
 The staff is inspired to pursue cutting-edge, interdisciplinary clinical research targeted to prevent and relieve human suffering.
 The goals of the university are nurtured and supported by various authorities of the University.
-Thrust will be given to advancement in skills development, value based education and job orientated new courses based on needs of the local community.
+Thrust will be given to advancement in skills development, value-based education, and job-orientated new courses based on the needs of the local community.
 MGM Trust is committed to achieving progress in these areas and providing financial sustainability and security to its academic and research pursuits.